iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Fenchel Rockafellar Duality.md

 ### **Examples**

 For a preliminary example, see [Apply Fenchel Rockafellar Dual to Linear Program](../../AMATH%20515%20Optimization%20Fundamentals/Apply%20Fenchel%20Rockafellar%20Dual%20to%20Linear%20Program.md).
 We make some examples that illustrate some subtleties behind the Fenchel Rockafaller duality, especially about the existence of the minimizers for the primal and the dual problems.

 ---
 ### **Remarks**

 Fenchel Rockafellar is a special case of KKT duality.
 For an intro for KKT, see: [Introducing The KKT Conditions](Introducing%20The%20KKT%20Conditions.md) for an introduction.
+For a derivation of the Fenchel Rockafellar Strong Duality via convex parametric pertubation Frameworks and KKT, see [Convex Parametric Minimization and Strong Duality](Convex%20Parametric%20Minimization%20and%20Strong%20Duality.md).